I vividly remember my first Mother’s Day as a stepmom. I felt left-out, unappreciated, and disappointed.

 So much of our disappointment, frustration, and overwhelm as stepmoms comes down to unmet expectations.

-Mother’s Day as a stepmom is no different.
+Mother’s Day for stepmom is no different.
 Do your best to release any expectations you have for the day.

 Don’t anticipate your stepchildren’s other parent is going to think about you and have them call you.